mrwiora/pki-tutorial/docs/index.rst

 the ones that follow.
 They are deliberately low on prose, we prefer to let the configuration files and command lines speak for themselves.
-Please use the links at the bottom of each page for background information.
+Please use the links at the bottom of each page for details!

 Note: You need at least OpenSSL 1.0.1.
 Check with::